 Your car tires are an essential part of your on-road safety.
 Without reliable tires, an accident could easily occur.
 That’s why it’s important to watch how the tires are wearing and take prompt action to repair any problems.
 So, what does it mean when tires wear on the outside edge?

-In this guide, we examine the causes of this abnormal tire wear pattern.
-We also show you what it would take to fix it based on what’s causing it.
+In this guide, I examine the causes of this abnormal tire wear pattern.
+I will also show you what it would take to fix it based on what’s causing it.

 Reasons Tires Wear on Outside Edge